umareefarooq/Andriod-Studio-Small-Apps/README.md

  ## Custom Layout App

-   This app is for the demonstration of 3rd type of list views, which is dynamic content dynamic layout
+   This app is for the demonstration of 3rd type of list views, which is dynamic content dynamic layout.

  ## Dynamic Content Dynamic Layout ListView

-   Dynamic Content Dynamic Layout Implementation steps
+   Dynamic Content Dynamic Layout Implementation steps:

    Fisrt step >  define and design a custom layout. (only for one entry of the list. the rest will replicate the same layout).